Testing the Boderry Voyager Watch for review

 Bertucci A-4T Super Yankee

 The incredibly rugged Bertucci A-4T Super Yankee is a demonstration of what is possible when you combine nearly all of the most desirable features into one field watch.
 It’s built with name brand Swiss Ronda 715Li quartz caliber, accurate to within 20 seconds per month and powered by a 10 year lithium battery.
 The movement is encased in sapphire crystal and titanium, water resistant to 200m.
-Bertucci’s large 44mm face with white numerals on black background is highly legible, and the hands and markers receive brighter-than-average Swiss Super Luminous treatment.
+Bertucci’s large 44mm face with white numerals on black background is highly legible, and the hands and markers receive brighter-than-average (though not best-in-class) Swiss Super Luminous treatment.
 The 4:00 crown eliminates pressure points and can be pulled out for hacking seconds.
 As the cherry on top, it comes with a 3 year warranty (not that you’ll need it), and our preferred NATO B-Type heavy duty nylon band.
 Super Yankee is so highly regarded that you basically won’t find it on discount anywhere.

 • MSRP/Common Price: $295 | $285